-DES MOINES, Iowa — The Transportation Security Administration (TSA) discovered a loaded firearm today at the security screening checkpoint at Des Moines International Airport (DSM).
+DES MOINES, Iowa — The Transportation Security Administration (TSA) discovered a loaded firearm early this morning at the security screening checkpoint at Des Moines International Airport (DSM).

-TSA Transportation Security Officers found a Diamondback .380, loaded with seven rounds, in a passenger’s carry-on bag during checkpoint screening Wednesday, June 14.
+The firearm, a 9mm Glock loaded with five rounds, was discovered by TSA Transportation Security Officers during X-ray screening of a passenger’s carry-on bag at the checkpoint.
 Per standard procedure, TSA alerted law enforcement.
-The Des Moines Police Department responded, took possession of the weapon, cited the passenger on a local charge.
-The passenger was later allowed to continue.
+The Des Moines Police Department responded, took possession of the weapon and cited the passenger on a local charge.
+The passenger rebooked on a later flight.